Murder of Catrine da Costa: Aftermath

-Da Costa's murder has inspired multiple works of fiction, such as Stieg Larsson's internationally successful crime novel The Girl with the Dragon Tattoo and work by Katarina Frostenson and Sara Stridsberg.
+Da Costa's murder has inspired multiple works of fiction, such as Stieg Larsson's internationally successful crime novel The Girl with the Dragon Tattoo and works by Katarina Frostenson and Sara Stridsberg.
 The statute of limitations for the killing expired in 2009 and prosecutors suspended their investigations on 1 July that year.

+In November 2024, the Swedish public TV channel SVT1 showed a documentary titled "Dokument Inifrån: Det svenska styckmordet" (Documents from the Inside: The Swedish Dismemberment Murder).
+Dr. Härm was interviewed four times by SVT journalist Dan Josefsson and disclosed that he has lived as a recluse since 1985, has not held a regular job for a similar time, and has a severe hearing disability following a suicide attempt.
+Also in 2024, the now 91-year-old Jovan Rajs confirmed that he stands by his accusations against Härm.